 Brussels bombing: What it means for travel to the area

-Belgium is on lockdown as the Australian Government raises its advisory to "Reconsider your need to travel".
+Belgium is on lockdown as the Australian Government raises its advisory to "reconsider your need to travel".

-A Series of explosions have rocked the Belgian capitol of Brussels, with early reports of at least 30 dead and over 200 hundred wounded.
+A series of explosions have rocked the Belgian capitol of Brussels, with early reports of at least 30 dead and over 200 hundred wounded.

 The Australian Government travel advisory service Smartraveller, has raised its advice for Australian's travelling to Brussels from exercise a "High degree of caution" to "Reconsider your need to travel".
 This warning comes as Belgium increased its National Threat Level to Level 4 of 4.

 The first explosion went off at 8am local time in the departure hall of the Belgium International airport.
 Moments later a second device was detonated.
-These explosions have left at least 10 people dead and close to 100 wounded.
+These explosions have left at least ten people dead and close to 100 wounded.

 Close to an hour after the initial blasts at the airport, a second attack was launched at Maalbeek Metro station.
 The explosion at the Metro took a further 20 lives and left over 100 more injured.

 The Maalbeek Metro station is located in the heart of Brussels close to the European Union headquarters.